 - While placing your locked hands behind neck, allow your head to hang forward in a gentle manner.
 You should feel a gentle stretch in your neck muscles.

 - Keeping your head low, bring together your elbows in the front.
-They should point downwards when you bring them in front of you pressing the sides of neck with the palms of your hands.
+They should point downwards when you bring them in front of you pressing the sides of the neck with the palms of your hands.

 - Inhale deeply and while doing so, raise the head gently taking your elbows apart from each other towards the sides.
 Allow your head to tilt at the back.

 - Now while exhaling, again let your head hang forward and elbows come together in front of you.